On Sampling with Approximate Transport Maps: Additional details on synthetic examples

 \subsection{High acceptance rates of pure \propalgs~algorithms}

-Figure \ref{fig:3flows_funnel:wierd_energies} show how global \propalgs~samplers - IMH and i-SIR - behave depending on the quality of the flow.
-The middle and right columns show that the acceptance of IMH and the participation ratio of IS are crashing as soon as $\pi$ and $\rho$ aren't aligned perfectly.
-On the other hand, i-SIR maintains a high acceptance rate however the left row show that it produces samples with very different likelihoods compared to \reparamalgs~methods which are known to perform better (see Fig. \ref{fig:3flows:main} and Fig. \ref{fig:funnel:main} of the main paper).
+Figure \ref{fig:3flows_funnel:wierd_energies} shows how global \propalgs~samplers - IMH and i-SIR - behave depending on the quality of the flow.
+The middle and right columns show that the acceptance of IMH/i-SIR and the participation ratio of IS are crashing as soon as $\pi$ and $\rho$ aren't aligned perfectly.
+Note the the crashing rate of i-SIR is slower than the one of IMH.
+Fig. \ref{fig:3flows_funnel:wierd_energies} also highlights that \propalgs~algorithms as well as \reparamalgs~with ESS produce samples with very different likelihoods compared to \reparamalgs~methods which are known to perform better (see Fig. \ref{fig:3flows:main} and Fig. \ref{fig:funnel:main} of the main paper).